jamesmh/coravel/Docs/Cli.md

-# Coravel-Cli
+# Coravel CLI

-Coravel-Cli is a .net core global tool that gives you an _even quicker_ way to get started with Coravel!
+Coravel CLI is a .net core global tool that gives you an _even quicker_ way to get started with Coravel!

 ## Installation